The Attractions of LondonMarch 19, 2019

 Great Northern Hotel

-Close to Kings Cross, this place is an excellent jumping off point for most of the sites of London.
+, close to Kings Cross, is an excellent jumping off point for most of the sites of London.
 Not the cheapest and not the most expensive – but convenient and a great place to fall into a bed after a delayed train journey.
 This is an elegant London landmark, and although it may look grand, it is a boutique hotel with elegant rooms and a great restaurant called Plum and Spilt Milk.

 Such is the criteria for the best hotels – sometimes we want value, and sometimes we want to lap up the luxury.

 From a practical leaping off point for a relatively decent room price to the height of glamour.
 Holborn is within walking distance of the West End one way and the City the other.
 The king-size beds, the lavish furnishing, butlers, the odd exotic bird hanging in bird cages and the most impressive stairway you can imagine.
 This is an experience as well as a place to rest.
 Oh, and there a golden retriever in the lobby to greet you.
 Visit the website